-Easily understand the intricate details that encompass the game and how to identify, study, and make the right call that will keep you in game and build up that all-important stack of chips.
+Easily understand the intricate details that encompass the game and how to identify, study, and make the right call that will keep you in the game and build up that all-important stack of chips.

 This book will help you learn and more importantly understand the rules so you can be a real contender at the table.

 Just because you have the rules memorized does not mean you understand how to win.

 Learn how to make the right decisions that will ensure you have the proper tools to play the game confidently and competently with this one of a kind poker strategy guide.Get the book here

 #13 – The Habits of Winning Poker Players